Juan-Nathan/pat-database-design/README.md

 ## Authors

-Developed by Juan Nathan, Chloe Tan, and Raynen Athirathan of Group 27 for FIT3171 at Monash University Malaysia.
+Developed by Juan Nathan, Chloe Tan, and Raynen Athirathan.